Leibniz-HBI/ukraine_twitter_data/README.md

 If you need any data that is not available this way, we might be able to help you, pending an ethical evaluation of your research goals.

-### How was this data collected?

-With the [focalevents](https://github.com/ryanjgallagher/focalevents) tool by @ryanjgallagher using our Academic Twitter API access.

-We query tweets that contain the keyword 'ukraine' and filter for languages detected by Twitter.

-We started collecting tweets on 24.
-February, backfilling tweets since 1.
-February.

-You find information on whether an ID was collected via the search ('backfilled') or streamed in the data itself.
-Backfilled data will not contain tweets that have been deleted before the collection time.

-We will add languages over time.
-So far we have planned English, German, Russian and Ukrainian.

 ### Is this ethical/allowed?